200-Hour Yoga for Wellness

 I took my first YTT years ago with Ana Forest.
 Her first trainees were my teachers.
 I also studied with Bikram's first yoga teacher trainees, when things were very different then they are now.
-It was not common for casual practitioners to attend teacher trainings, it was for very serious students of yoga.
-Now many who just want to deepen their practices want to train, which is such a good idea as training changes lives.
+It was not common for casual practitioners to attend teacher trainings, it was for very serious, long time dedicated students of yoga.
+Now many who want to deepen their asana and spiritual practices for personal reasons want to train, which is such a good idea as training to teach others or for personal reasons changes lives.
 Full stop.

 I lived next to a great studio growing up in Southern California, where my teachers infused us with Ashtanga, Bikram, Forrest and a bunch of other interesting practices.
-I almost don't know what to say anymore when people ask me what I teach.
-It's such a mix and I teach what I find works for students.
-The main thing for me is focus and breath (as it should be).
 I am fascinated by teaching.
 I watch students develop habits that stop pain in their practice and help them to develop new, safer habits.
-I enjoy the Iyengar yoga a LOT but also love softening into more gentle, yin style yoga.
-It's fun to teach and practice in different ways and to have the flexibility of mind to teach different things.
-This comes with practice (I have taught over 13,000 hours of yoga and have no intentions to stop).
-But you have to start somewhere.
-I welcome anyone with a burning desire to learn and grow.
+I enjoy Hatha Flow and Iyengar yoga a LOT but also love softening into more gentle, Yin style yoga.
+It's fun to teach and practice in different ways and to have the flexibility of mind to teach in different ways, depending on your audience.

-I enjoy sharing from my experience and will give you all I've got so by the time you graduate you understand alignment and how to teach and give your students rich, meaningful experiences on the mat despite your level of practice.
+By the time you graduate you understand alignment and how to teach and give your students rich, meaningful experiences on the mat.
 Everyone can teach but to me the most important thing is teaching the true essence of yoga which stems from wanting to help others heal and feel better.
-Almost all of my trainees get this (yes, I take a vested interest in all of you).
-I teach to share the essence of yoga asana which in my mind is presence, curiosity, patience, humility and liberating our minds.

 Philosophy and Lifestyle

 The training is super "practical" and although we do get into the roots of the practice and philosophy based on the Sutras (super helpful and important), the way it is all presented is acceptable to the Western mind (for any mind for that matter.
-My mind is steeped in Easten and Western philosophy, and I share from both places), to be easily absorbed and easily applied.
+My mind is steeped in Easten and Western philosophy, and I share from both places).
+Information in this course can be easily absorbed and applied to daily living.

-My love is simplicity, and teaching practices that get the job done in terms of being able to be applied to everyday life, being able to understand your body (or your students) and what you need on any given day depending on what's up in your body, health, life and this includes mentally, emotionally as well as physically, with practices as tools to draw on ways to stay grounded in your true nature, healthy and happy.
+My love is simplicity, and teaching practices that enable students understand their bodies and practice according to what you need on any given day dependent on what's happening in your body, health, life and this includes mentally, emotionally as well as physically and grounded in your true nature.

 The main meditation we cover was developed by Ron Rathbun in California (he teaches at UC San Diego and is a long time surfer with a 30 year meditation practice - his work has been published in major medical journals, he works at one of the world top meditation research centers, mainly works with the medical profession).
 This practice really really works in everyday life to keep us clear.
 It takes around 7 minutes to do.